Documentation

 PraxisJS

 PraxisJS is a signal-driven frontend framework for TypeScript.
-Class components with decorators, and fine-grained DOM updates — no virtual DOM, no re-renders.
+You build with class components and decorators — fine-grained DOM updates with no virtual DOM, no re-renders, and no hooks.

-The entire reactive model follows one rule: render() runs once on mount, and arrow functions in JSX create live subscriptions that update only the exact DOM node they're bound to.
+The reactive model follows one rule: render() runs once on mount.
+Arrow functions in JSX create live subscriptions; plain reads are static snapshots.

 @Component()